Janie228/JobSearch_ETL/README.md

 * Open these 2 files in jupyter notebook:
   1) Job_Cleaning_Loading_MongDB.ipynb
   2) Job_Analysis_MongoDB.ipynb
-* Make sure the criteria for the search and chrome driver path are customized and updated in Job_Cleaning_Loading_MongDB.ipynb before running the script
+* Make sure the criteria for the search and chrome driver path (see image below) are customized and updated in Job_Cleaning_Loading_MongDB.ipynb before running the script
 ![Setup.JPG](Images/Setup.JPG)
 * Update the appropriate codes in Job_Analysis_MongoDB.ipynb if a lot of changes are made in the above file